patleeman/patricklee.nyc/blog/20241004_task_oriented_dialog_systems.md

 ## Why aren't they more popular?

 This is a question I've asked myself time and time again over the last year.
 The approach is fairly solid, and with large language models, NLP is so much easier than it used to be.
 So why isn't it more popular?

-First, let's look at what is popular.

-### Alternative: Function Calling / Tool Use

-For those of us coming into the NLP and TOD space from the outside, we encounter [function calling](https://platform.openai.com/docs/guides/function-calling) or tool use.
-Function calling is a popular feature implemented in many large LLM services that allow LLMs to "use tools" or reach out to external APIs or to call code.

-These are good tools if you're using an LLM as a conversational partner and to enable the LLM to achieve more, but for a TOD system, function calling requires embedding all your business logic into LLM prompts.
-Ultimately, this means less controllability of a highly non-deterministic system, and ultimately decision-making is left to the LLM.
-Letting an LLM control your business logic is **not good**!
-You want full control and accountability of your system!

 ### Anatomy of a basic TOD system